Bluefinger/bevy_rand/tutorial/05-observer-driven-reseeding.md

 fn main() {
     App::new()
         .add_plugins((
-            // First initialise the RNGs
+            // First initialise the RNGs.
+This also initialises observers for WyRand -> WyRand
+            // and ChaCha8Rng -> ChaCha8Rng seeding relations
             EntropyPlugin::<ChaCha8Rng>::default(),
             EntropyPlugin::<WyRand>::default(),
-            // This initialises observers for WyRand -> WyRand seeding relations EntropyRelationsPlugin::<WyRand, WyRand>::default(),
+            // You only need to explicitly provide the relations plugin for cross PRNG relations.
-            // This initialises observers for ChaCha8Rng -> WyRand seeding relations EntropyRelationsPlugin::<ChaCha8Rng, WyRand>::default(),
+            // For example: This initialises observers for ChaCha8Rng -> WyRand seeding relations EntropyRelationsPlugin::<ChaCha8Rng, WyRand>::default(),
         ))
         .run();